 Northern Kentucky University

-Prior to joining Cleveland State, Mearns was a practicing lawyer for more than 15 years, including serving as a federal prosecutor in the United States Department of Justice.
+Before his tenure at Cleveland State, Mr. Mearns practiced law for more than 15 years.
+Mr. Mearns’ legal career included service as a federal prosecutor in the United States Department of Justice.
 His extensive record of community service includes serving as chair of three federal judicial screening committees and serving as a trustee for several Cleveland nonprofit agencies.
-He was a member of the National Academy of Sciences Committee on Identifying the Needs of the Forensic Science Community, which issued a groundbreaking study in 2009.
+He was a member of the National Academy of Sciences Committee on Identifying the Needs of the Forensic Science Community.

 In Northern Kentucky, Mr. Mearns has continued his community service record.
 Among many other activities, Mr. Mearns currently serves as chair of the NKY CEO Roundtable.
 Mr. Mearns also serves on several boards, including United Way of Greater Cincinnati, the Health Collaborative, and Cintrifuse, and he is co-chair of the 40th Annual Heart Mini Marathon, the region’s largest single-day fundraising event, which benefits the American Heart Association.
 Mr. Mearns also served as co-chair of the myNKY regional visioning campaign.

 Mr. Mearns earned a bachelor's degree in English from Yale University in 1981 and a juris doctor from the University of Virginia in 1987.
 After graduating from law school, he clerked for the Honorable Boyce F. Martin, Jr., of the United States Court of Appeals for the Sixth Circuit in Louisville.